-Emancipation Day 2020
+Emancipation Day 2021

 Emancipation Day commemorates the Abolition of Slavery Act, which became law on August 1, 1834.
 This act freed more than 800,000 people of African descent throughout the British Empire.
 Since then, Emancipation Day has been celebrated on or near August 1 each year.
 In the 19th century, Emancipation Day was an important expression of identity for the Black community and anti-slavery activists.
 It gave people the opportunity to celebrate the end of slavery in Canada and the British Empire with parades, music, food and dancing.
-The day also provided a vehicle to lobby for Black rights in Canada and the abolition of American slavery.
+The day also provides a platform to lobby for Black rights in Canada and the abolition of American slavery.

-Buxton Homecoming 2020
+Buxton Homecoming 2021

-Buxton National Historic Site & Museum - Labour Day Weekend
+Buxton National Historic Site & Museum - Labour Day Weekend - Details coming soon!

 Join Buxton National Historic Site & Museum for a virtual celebration this year!
-Details to follow soon.